kevinlekiller/kwin-effect-shaders/README.md

 ![1_settings.glsl edit](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/shader_settings.png)

 ## Blacklisting Applications
-In the settings for the effect (`System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`), you can add application(s), if more than 1, seperate them with a comma.
+In the configuration window, you can add application(s), if more than 1, seperate them with a comma.

 For example: `plasmashell,Firefox`